xzel23/utility/README.md

 - improve output and performance of XmlUtil.prettyPrint()
 - fix MathUtil.gcd for negative arguments
 - many fixes and smaller improvements, added many Javadoc comments, improve test coverage
-- XmlUtil defaultInstance() is now unsynchronised and should be faster
+- XmlUtil defaultInstance() is now unsynchronized and should be faster
 - added LangUtil.orElse() and LangUtil.orElseGet() for Optional-like functionality without creating an Optional instance first
 - added [cabe](https://github.com/xzel23/cabe) annotations to parameters